mcarfagno/ground-vehicles-navigation/README.md

     mpc-demo:latest \
     bash -c "roslaunch mpc_gazebo mpc_demo.launch"
 ```

-*NOTE:* this requires a graphical environment and tries to uses GPU, if using an NVIDIA GPU please see [here](https://wiki.archlinux.org/title/Docker#Run_GPU_accelerated_Docker_containers_with_NVIDIA_GPUs) and make sure to use the [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit)
+*NOTE:* this requires a graphical environment and tries to uses GPU, if using an NVIDIA GPU please make sure to use the [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit)